01Eddie/holberton-system_engineering-devops/0x00-shell_basics/README.md

 3. Directory contents in a long format
 4. Directory contents, including hidden files (starting with .).
 5. Directory content (Long format, group IDs,hidden files)
+6. Create a script that creates a directory named holberton in the /tmp/ directory.